arthurprs/floki/README.md

 **Atention, this is a work in progress and completely unusable at this point**

 Floki borrows concepts from both Kafka and Amazon SQS into an easy to use package.
-Queues have independent channels and are fully persistent to disk.
+Queues have independent channels and are fully persisted to disk.